avliu/Basketball/README.md

 3. "code" contains Python script and C++ programs
 4. "sample_scraped_game_data" is an example of the Python-scraped play-by-play log for one game
 5. "OUTPUT..." files are what the program writes automatically
-6. "FINAL_REPORT..." files are the final reports that are sent to the coach.
-They focus on the 9 most used lineups
+6. "FINAL_REPORT..." files are the final reports that are sent to the coach